aragon/AGPs/AGPs/AGP-1.md

 * Stage I: Select AGP Track
 * Stage II: Pre-proposal
-* Stage III: Work In Progress
-* Stage IV: Draft Proposal
+* Stage III: Draft Proposal
-* Stage V: Final Proposal
+* Stage IV: Final Proposal
-* Stage VI: Aragon Network Vote
+* Stage V: Aragon Network Vote

-During Stage III-IV AGP Editors will review proposals for formatting, legibility, and compliance with AGP-1, referring to AGP-1 as the basis for accepting, denying, or requesting modifications to a proposal.
+During Stage III AGP Editors will review proposals for formatting, legibility, and compliance with AGP-1, referring to AGP-1 as the basis for accepting, denying, or requesting modifications to a proposal.
 The role of AGP Editors is further described in the AGP Editors section.

 At a high level, the AGP-1 workflow looks like this: